ayushi-uwc/elo-benchmark-mathematical-reasoning/README.md

 ### Comprehensive Performance Evaluation

-Our evaluation framework has processed over 2,400 individual matches across 48 distinct large language models, representing the most comprehensive peer-federated evaluation of clinical reasoning capabilities to date.
+Our evaluation framework has processed over 2,400 individual matches across 48 distinct large language models, representing the most comprehensive peer-federated evaluation of mathematical reasoning capabilities to date.
 The tournament structure has generated statistically significant performance differentials while maintaining rigorous cost accounting across all participating models.

 The complete leaderboard reveals a complex landscape of model capabilities, with clear performance tiers emerging across both raw performance and cost-adjusted metrics.
 The evaluation encompasses models ranging from cutting-edge frontier systems like GPT-4 and Claude-3 to more efficient alternatives like Gemini and specialized models like Qwen and Grok variants.